 Marino Ballena National Park is also a perfect place to see humpback whales in Costa Rica if you want to skip the boat ride, which is ironic since it looks like one.

 It’s definitely a must-visit when in Uvita.

 It is a great place to explore the jungle at the national park, relax on the beach, snorkel, or go on whale and dolphin watching tours.

 If you want to see humpback whales the best time to visit is from July into early November.

-Visiting the park would make for an amazing day trip while staying in Uvita.
+Visiting Marino Ballena National Park would make for an amazing day trip while staying in Uvita.

 There are various waterfalls near Uvita that could make for fun day trips or excursions.
-The first is the Uvita Waterfall which is right in town and you can even jump off the main waterfall on slide-down and play in the smaller ones.
+The first is the Uvita Waterfall which is right in town and you can even jump off the main waterfall or slide down and play in the smaller ones.